 Do FSAs Cover Dental Work?

-The IRS determines which expenses are covered by FSA funds.
+The IRS determines which expenses FSA funds can cover.
 Their guidelines state that FSA funds can be used to cover dental procedures if they either treat or prevent dental disease or related health concerns.
 However, they generally cannot be used to cover cosmetic treatments.

 Covered Dental Procedures